Chatsworth61/uppertonic/content/services/index.md

   First session, including consultation and a free mp3 | approximately 60 - 90 minutes | **£70**
   Subsequent therapy sessions | each session up to approximately 60 minutes | **£50**

-Some issues only require a few sessions while more complex issues may benefit from working through several sessions.
+Some issues only require a few sessions, while more complex issues may benefit from working through several sessions.

 Savings can be made by purchasing a bundle of sessions together, depending on offers at the time.
 Other savings may be available in some circumstances.